Pattern archetype

 Knows what matters — but is running at significant cost.

 Energy and Emotional Balance are both critically low while Purpose remains moderate or higher.
 The drive is intact.
 The capacity is not.
 This is the pattern of someone who is still pushing hard despite a cost that is now showing up clearly in the numbers.
+In some people this looks like relentless productivity with increasing irritability underneath; in others it looks like quiet withdrawal from everything except the one thing they feel they must keep doing.
+The common thread is a widening gap between what the person demands of themselves and what their system can actually deliver — and a stubborn refusal to treat that gap as the real problem.

 Dimension profile